egonSchiele/contracts.ruby/README.md

 ## Hello World

 A contract is one line of code that you write above a method definition.
-It validates the arguments to the method, and validates it's return value.
+It validates the arguments to the method, and validates the return value of the method.

 Here is a simple contract: